tjs392/train-ticket/README.md

 - `docker images` should return all images of the train ticket service.
 - `curl -v http://127.0.0.1:5000/v2/_catalog` should return a JSON list of images in the repository.
 If this does not return anything, pushing to the registry has failed.
 - `minikube ssh` lets you ssh into the minikube virtual box.
 Try and hit http://host.minikube.internal:5000 from inside
-- Error 502 Bad Gateway means one of the pods is broken and/or not up.
-Make sure the mysql pod is up.
+- Error 502 Bad Gateway can be caused by a lot.
+Most like it means one of the pods is broken and/or not up OR your caddy reverse proxy isn't working correctly.
+You can check the nohup.out for caddy errors.
+Also, make sure the mysql pod is up.